 1. Continuation of Truck Driver Shortage

 The trucking industry has been experiencing a truck driver shortage for the past several years – and will continue to throughout 2019.
 According to the American Trucking Association, the US will be short 175,000 truck drivers by 2026.
-The ATA says more than 70 percent of goods consumed in the U.S. is moved by truck.
-The industry would need to hire close to one million drivers to meet the growing demand.
+ATA says more than 70 percent of goods consumed in the U.S. is moved by truck.
+To meet the growing demand, the industry would need to hire close to one million drivers.

 2. The Increase of Truck Driver Pay

 Over the last few years, companies have been paying truck drivers more than ever.
 Trucking companies had begun to increase wages hoping to close the gap for driver supply and demand.
-Trucking companies hope this overall increase of truck driver pay will appeal to younger drivers.
+With this, trucking companies hope this overall increase of truck driver pay will appeal to younger drivers.
 The average American truck driver is 45 years old.

 3. The Implementation of New Technology